epangelinan/startup-weekend/README.md

 ## Setup/Installation Requirements

 * _Navigate to the project folder.
-On the terminal, enter "gradle run", then enter the URL: enter the following in the browser's URL bar: http://localhost:4567/.
-This triggers an HTTP GET request_
+On the terminal, enter "gradle run", then enter the following in the browser's URL bar: http://localhost:4567/._

 ## Known Bugs